SmartManoj/Arc-Tools/evaluation_tasks_explanation.md

 jigsaw puzzle
 find output grid size by counting the number of objects in the input grid
 1. find color map box
+2. piece that having the color map box is the first piece without rotation.
-2. move the jigsaw puzzle pieces to the correct position
+3. move the jigsaw puzzle pieces to the correct position (do largest piece first)
-3. replace colors of the objects in the output grid with the color map
+4. replace colors of the objects in the output grid with the color map
 ---